1103818/assignment-01-insertion-sort/README.md

 # Insertion Sort in Python
-Insertion sort is a sorting alogrithm.
+Insertion Sort is a sorting algorithm which sorts an ordered array/list.